Extensions of Dupire Formula: Stochastic Interest Rates and Stochastic Local Volatility: Local Volatility Model with Two Stochastic Interest Rates

 \subsubsection{Call price surface formulation}

 We integrate (\ref{eqn:fokkerplanck}) over the entire ranges of $r^d_T$ and $r^f_T$.
-As before, as its arguments approach their limits the probability distribution function $\Phi^T$ and its derivatives go to zero fast enough to make the boundary terms vanish,
+As before, as its arguments approach their limits the probability distribution function $\Phi^T$ and its derivatives go to zero fast enough to make the boundary terms vanish, and we obtain,